 D. Financial Aid

-Once a Request to Permanently Withdraw from the Degree Program Form or Termination from Platt College including Documentation for Refund Calculation Form has been issued, the Registrar finalizes the needed documentation (i.e. last date of attendance, credit hours scheduled and completed, effective date).
-This information is securely provided electronically to each applicable College department.
+Once a Request to Permanently Withdraw from the Degree Program Form or Termination from Platt College including Documentation for Refund Calculation Form has been issued, the Registrar finalizes the needed documentation (i.e. last date of attendance, weeks completed, effective date).
+This information is securely provided electronically to each applicable College departments.

 The Financial Aid Department completes a Federal Return of Title IV Calculation and determines how much of the student financial aid (SFA) funds my be retained.
 Refunds are completed 30 days from the date of determination, as confirmed by the College Registrar.

 Though a student's aid is posted to his/her account at the start of each period, the student earns the funds as s/he completes the period.
 If a student withdraws during a payment period or period of enrollment, the amount of Title IV program assistance that is earned up to that point is determined by a specific formula.
 If a student received (or the College or a parent received on your behalf) less assistance than the amount that the student earned, s/he may be able to receive those additional funds.
 If the student received more assistance than earned, the excess funds must be returned by the College and/or you.

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if a student completed 30% of the payment period or period of enrollment, s/he earns 30% of the assistance originally scheduled to be received.
 Once a student has completed more than 60% of the payment period or period of enrollment, s/he earns all the assistance that is scheduled to be received for that period.